 Closed Circuit Television (CCTV) is a security measure put in place to detect and prevent crime.
-Through a complex monitoring system, CCTV cameras are used to perform surveillance.
+Through a complex monitoring system, CCTV is used to perform surveillance.
 The United Kingdom leads the way in CCTV surveillance with 20-percent of the world’s cameras found there.
 Beijing, London and Chicago are the cities with the most cameras, while the major Canadian cities trail far behind.
 However, that does not mean that you cannot install a CCTV camera on the premises of your Canadian home or business.
-There are some legal requirements for installing CCTV Cameras that you should know before you hook up your CCTV system.
+There are some legal requirements that you should know before you hook up your CCTV system.

 How does CCTV work?

 CCTV is a system comprised of a camera, a cable and a monitor.
 The monitor is placed in a surveillance room where you can see what the camera picks up.
 CCTV systems that survey larger areas like warehouses are more intricate and consist of multiple cameras, monitors, controllers and recording instruments.

 It is legal to install a CCTV camera in Canada.
 Still, there are some rules involved that you must abide by.
 The first thing to consider when it comes to CCTV systems is intention.
 In Canada, if the intent of your surveillance system is for protection—to protect your family or business—then you are good to go.
 CCTV systems that are used to enhance the protection of your family, business assets, employees or personal property are regarded as legal.